Globski/alx-backend-javascript/0x04-TypeScript/README.md

 ## Description

-This project involves demonstrating the fundamental features of TypeScript, including basic types, interfaces, classes, and advanced types.
-It consists of a series of tasks designed to enhance your understanding of TypeScript, covering namespaces and more.
-Each task builds on the previous one, gradually increasing in complexity and providing a comprehensive introduction to TypeScript's capabilities.
-You will build a TypeScript application that defines interfaces and classes for students and teachers, extending functionalities and effectively managing types.
-This hands-on approach reinforces the concepts of static typing and object-oriented programming in JavaScript, serving as a practical example of leveraging TypeScript in a web development environment.
+This project introduces the core features of TypeScript, such as basic types, interfaces, classes, and advanced types.
+Through a series of tasks, you'll gradually deepen your understanding of TypeScript, starting with simple type definitions and interfaces, then progressing to advanced topics like namespaces.
+By the end, you’ll have developed a TypeScript application that models students and teachers, efficiently managing types and extending their functionalities.
+The project serves as a hands-on introduction to static typing and object-oriented programming, demonstrating how TypeScript can improve web development by catching errors early and seamlessly compiling to JavaScript, making it compatible with browsers, servers, and any JavaScript environment.

 ## Project Structure
 | Task Number | Description | Source Code |